predsci/POT3D/README.md

 ### Helpful Scripts

-Some useful python scripts for reading and plotting the POT3D input data, and reading the output data can be found in the  `scripts` folder.
+Some useful python scripts for reading and plotting the POT3D input data, and reading the output data can be found in the  `bin` folder.

 -----------------------------